- A canker sore is an open and painful mouth ulcer or sore.

 - a headache

-You should also seek medical care if you’re unable to drink or your canker sore hasn’t healed within three weeks.
+Seek medical care if you’re unable to eat or drink or your canker sore hasn’t healed within three weeks.

-- a small, oval-shaped ulcer that’s white or yellow
+- a small white or yellow oval-shaped ulcer in your mouth

 - a painful red area in your mouth